-- Around the County Town of Stafford the allocated employment sites at Primepoint 14 have been completed and Tollgate Park is nearing completion.
+- The delivery of employment land in Stafford Borough for 2010/11 has decreased from previous years due to a lack of demand in the current economic climate.
+In the current monitoring year 1,924m of floorspace was completed. - Around the County Town of Stafford the allocated employment sites at Primepoint 14 have been completed and Tollgate Park is nearing completion.
 Therefore future allocations will need to be made through the new Local Development Framework process.
-Evidence within the Employment Land Review, issued in December 2007 and recently updated in July 2010, provides more information with no land releases to housing proposed. - Although the loss of employment land to other uses such as residential development has been relatively limited in Stafford Borough over recent years, it is important to maintain the level of employment land available within the urban areas to sustain the local job base.
-It is recognized that the nature of employment is changing and therefore a ready supply of land is still required to provide a range of sites from Use Class B8 warehousing to smaller industrial / incubator units with links to research and development through the University.
+Evidence within the Employment Land Review, issued in December 2007 and recently updated in 2010, provides more information with no employment land releases to housing being proposed. - Although the loss of employment land to other uses such as residential development has been relatively limited in Stafford Borough over recent years, it is important to maintain the level of employment land available within the urban areas to sustain the local job base.
+It is recognised that the nature of employment is changing and therefore a ready supply of land is still required to provide a range of sites from Use Class B8 warehousing to smaller industrial / incubator units with links to research and development through the University.